 Specialist modules include:

 Our partnership with the CMI means that on successful completion of the MSc Management you will receive the MSc Management and Human Resource Management and the CMI Level 7 Diploma in Management and Leadership.
 Download more information.

 Study and support

-A variety of teaching and learning methods are employed including, lectures, seminars, case studies, interactive workshops, discussions, business simulations and group activities.
+Teaching and learning methods are centred around interactive workshops which are highly participative in nature and will employ case studies, discussions, business simulations and group activities.

 In-sessional English language support